 Do not be intimidated by an e-mail or caller who suggests dire consequences if you do not immediately provide or verify financial information.

-Maintain virus protection or anti-malware software on any computer or mobile device connected to the Internet to provide a defense against keyloggers and MIM attacks.
+Maintain virus protection and anti-malware software on any computer or mobile device connected to the Internet to provide a defense against malware, keyloggers and MIM attacks.

 Always install current updates for your computer or mobile device operating system, as well as your mobile device applications.